Noorfhnw/BattleShipCarrot/README.md

 The SoundManager implementation was created with the help of GitHub Copilot Plan mode, it helped me understand how the sound loop works, and also why the background music quality was crispy in the beginning.

 ## Tests

+The application was tested in an Android emulator and on a physical device (Google Pixel 9 Pro XL) to verify the UI and flows.
+The was tested against a local server and the remote server at `http://brad-home.ch:50003` as well.

 The repository includes unit and integration tests across three test classes: